 So, strike a balance.
 If you haven’t heard back, send one polite follow-up after a week.
 If there’s still no response, wait another week before trying again.
 When you do follow up, offer additional value or new further information.

-Role of Platforms Like ClickUp in a Professional Introduction
+The Role of Platforms Like ClickUp for Professional Introductions

-Job search can be tedious, especially keeping track of your applications and follow-up status.
-Using productivity and management software like ClickUp can streamline your job applications.
+A job search can be a tedious, frustrating task, especially when you need to keep track of your applications and follow up regularly.
+Using productivity and project management software like ClickUp can streamline your job applications.
 Let’s see how ClickUp can help when you’re messaging hiring managers:

 Generate personalized messages